1shikasarda/SPOTLY-Find-Your-Perfect-Spot/README.md

-# Spotly-Find Your Perfect Spot 🚗
+# SPOTLY-Find Your Perfect Spot 🚗

 ## 🌟 Overview
 This wireframe for a mobile parking application that allows users to find, book, and pay for parking spots on-the-go.
 The app includes: